rgst-io/minecraft-preempt/README.md

 # minecraft-preempt

-A lightweight golang application to start your preemptible minecraft server when a user joins

-## Planned Features

-- [ ] Turn off server when no users are detected for X time
+A lightweight Minecraft server manager.
+Starts a server when users join, and stops them when they leave.

 ## Supported Clouds